Last Updated: 2 months ago

 So, I’ve got several pretty good guesses why your cat might be kneading your hair or biting your head when you’re trying to sleep.

 But if you’re worried about your cat’s behavior and your gut is telling you that something is wrong, you should speak to your vet.

-Have you ever seen a cat grooming someone they don’t like?
+Have you ever seen a cat groom someone they don’t like?

-You’re unlikely to witness such an event because grooming is reversed for people/animals cats get along with and family members.
+You’re unlikely to witness such an event because grooming is reversed for people or animals that cats get along with and family members.